-The Financial Oversight Committee (FOC) of the Santa Monica-Malibu Unified School District shall consist of 9 members, appointed by the Board of Education.
-Appointments will be for three-year terms, such terms to be staggered so that one-third of the members (3) will have terms that expire in any given calendar year.
+The Financial Oversight Committee (FOC) of the Santa Monica-Malibu Unified School District shall consist of 9 11 members, appointed by the Board of Education.
+Appointments will be for up to three-year terms, such with terms expiration dates to be staggered in a 3-4-4 pattern so that one-third of the members (3) will have terms that expire in any given calendar year.